fannix/fannix.github.io/_posts/2018-03-04-TakeMeHome.markdown

 ![invoke](/images/email.png)

-`API` is the class that talks with the NEO blockchain.
+`API` is the class that communicates with the NEO blockchain.
 A large part of the communication is delegated to the excellent `O3Android` library for interacting with NEO blockchain. `AltBeaconLibrary` is used to detect and track beacons.

 The codes for the app are also in github: <https://github.com/fannix/TakeMeHome>